tesaunders/r-intro/index.md

 Inputs are called arguments, and if they're optional they're called options.
 Understanding which function to use to achieve a particular task comes with time and experience.
 To understand which arguments or options can be used we can look at the documentation provided for the function.

-Let's look at the round() function as an example:
+Let's look at the round() function as an example.
+To learn more about a function, you can type a ? in front of the name of the function, which will bring up the documentation for that function:

 ```
 ?round